pure-data/externals-howto/README.rst

       return (void *)x;
     }

-Additional signal-inlets are added like other inlets with the routine ``inlet_new``.
-The last two arguments are references to the symbolic selector “signal” in the lookup-table.
+Additional signal inlets are added like other inlets, using function ``inlet_new``.
+The last two arguments are references to the “signal” symbolic selector in the lookup table.

-Signal-outlets are also created like normal (message-)outlets, by setting the outlet-selector to “signal”.
+Signal outlets are also created like normal (message) outlets, by setting the outlet selector to “signal”.

 The newly created inlets/outlets are “user-allocated” data.
 Pd will keep track of all the resources it automatically creates (like the default inlet), and will eventually free these resources once they are no longer needed.
-However, if we request an “extra” resource (like the additional inlets/outlets in this example; or - more commonly - memory that is allocated via ``malloc`` or similar), we have to make sure ourselves, that these resources are freed when no longer needed.
-If we fail to do so, we will invariably create a dreaded *memory leak*.
+However, if we request “extra” resources (like the additional inlets/outlets in this example; or - more commonly - memory that is allocated via ``malloc`` or similar), we ourselves must make sure that these resources are freed when no longer needed.
+If we fail to do so, we will invariably cause a dreaded *memory leak*.

-Therefore, we store the “handles” to the newly created inlets/outlets as returned by the ``..._new`` routines for later use.
+Therefore, we store the “handles” to the newly created inlets/outlets as returned by the ``..._new`` functions for later use.

-DSP-methods
+DSP methods
 -----------

-Whenever Pd’s audio engine is turned on, all signal-objects declare their perform-routines that are to be added to the DSP-tree.
+Whenever Pd’s audio engine is turned on, all signal objects declare their perform routines that are to be added to the DSP tree.

-The “dsp”-method has two arguments, the pointer to the class-data space, and a pointer to an array of signals.
+The “dsp” method has two arguments, the pointer to the class data space, and a pointer to an array of signals.
 The signal array consists of the input signals (from left to right) and then the output signals (from left to right).

 ::